cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     });
   </script>
 ```
-Here we are listening to the form's submit value to get the value of the `<input>`that is created inside the Web Component.
+Here we are listening to the form's submit value to get the value of the `<input>`that is created inside the a Web Component.
 Normally, this value would be retrieved on the server.

 The `my-name-input` component's code would look like this: